usermor/yoga-slim7-ubuntu/readme.md

+# Under Construction!

-# Linux on Lenovo Yoga Slim 7 AMD
+# Linux on Lenovo Yoga Slim 7 Intel - Creator Edition

 ## About

-This are various tweaks and fix to run Linux on Lenovo Yoga Slim 7.
+This are various tweaks and fix to run Linux on Lenovo Yoga Slim 7 - Creator Edition.
 This note is validated on the following configuration
-- Ubuntu 20.04.2 and 20.10
+- Linux Mint 20.1 Cinnamon (Ubuntu 20.04 Focal)
-- Lenovo Yoga Slim 7 AMD 14ARE05 (Ryzen 7)
+- Lenovo Yoga Slim 7 Intel 15IMH05 (ideapad) - Creator Edition

-**Lenovo Yoga Slim 7 Pro is a different model**
+**This guide is for the Intel Core i5 model**

+For AMD guides, look upstream

-## Summary
+## Summary 🛠️

 Legend:
 - :heavy_check_mark: Works out of the box